robinbryce/mmriver-supplimental/if-you-go-down-to-the-woods-today.md

 * There is no need to reveal the specific subject of verification to the log operator.
 These attestations can be cached locally and have a low and well defined rate of refresh.
 * Once obtained, a receipt can be verified in perpetuity.
 It may require an updated accumulator to do so, but even so, the proofs in the original receipt are guaranteed to be sub paths of the proofs against all future receipts for the same entry.
 * Once covered by an attestation, your copy of the log is as good as any copy.
 The verifiable data will not change.
 Because we have obtained a storage scheme which is naturally chunked, performant to write, and almost trivial to replicate or archive safely.
+* Receipts can be *self served* from any replicated log without revealing the item of interest: The checkpoints act as presigned receipts to which proof material can be attached without re-signing.

 The price of this is the need to publish a suitable specification for [draft-ietf-cose-merkle-tree-proofs](https://datatracker.ietf.org/doc/draft-ietf-cose-merkle-tree-proofs/) and to create implementations and examples for verification.